femedinat/UFABC-Poker-With-Python/README.md

 #### Start of the Game and Deal of Cards:

-Each player starts with 1000 chips to bet
+Each player starts with 1000 chips to bet.

 The game deals 4 cards to each player and 1 community card.
 Player 1's cards (P1) and the community card are shown on the screen.
 Player 2 (P2) cards are not revealed to P1.
-Remembering that the Poker hand is formed by 5 cards, in this simplified game, 4 of player and 1 community
+Remembering that the Poker hand is formed by 5 cards, in this simplified game, 4 of player and 1 community.

 The **first round of betting** is mandatory and starts with P1.
 The stake is on minimum of 1 up to the chip limit of P1 or P2 (minimum(P1,P2)).
 The game should read the value